Better polling means sharper scrutiny. Is Warren ready?

 Former Vice President Joe Biden, Warren’s chief competitor atop the primary polls, has seized on Warren’s support for “Medicare for All” universal health insurance, noting that she “has not indicated how she pays for it.”

-So has Pete Buttigieg, mayor of South Bend, Indiana, who notes that the plan would eliminate choice for Americans who might prefer to stick with private insurance plans.
+So has Pete Buttigieg, the mayor of South Bend, Indiana, who notes that the plan would eliminate choice for Americans who might prefer to stick with private insurance plans.

 “I’m also committed to the idea that we can be bold and unified,” Buttigieg told The Associated Press.
 “But I also think that boldness doesn’t require jamming half of the American people.”